nclient/NClient/README.md

         new WeatherForecast(date: date, temperatureC: -25);
 }
 ```
-Don't annotate your controller with ASP.NET attributes that will semantically conflict with the NClient attributes you will be using.
+Don't annotate your controller with ASP.NET attributes that may semantically conflict with the NClient attributes you are going to use.
 Other attributes (including your own) can be used without restrictions.
 #### Step 3: Extract the interface for your controller and annotate it with NClient attributes
 ```C#